Jertzukka/filesort/README.md

 ### `-o <string>`

 OPTIONAL.
 Output where to move the matching files.
-If not specified, by default creates a folder named `string`.
-Using `.` in output path is replaced with working directory.
+If not specified, by default creates a folder named "filesort_`string`".
+Using `.` in output path works as the working directory.

 #### Examples

-+   This example searches all `.png` files in the `~/Pictures` folder and moves them to the output `~/Pictures/Holiday` folder which contain the given string `image`.
++   This example searches all `.png` files in the `~/Pictures` folder and moves them to the output `~/Pictures/Holiday` folder which start with the string `image`.

-        python filesort.py -s image -f ~/Pictures -e .png -o ~/Pictures/Holiday
+        python filesort.py -s "image*" -f ~/Pictures -e .png -o ~/Pictures/Holiday

 +   Example with Unix shell-style wildcards.
 Searches all files which include word `picture` anywhere in the filename and ends with `.png`.
-Using symbols in search string forces you to use -o to input output folder.
 You can use `.` to point to working directory.

-        python filesort.py -s *picture*.png -o ./pictures
+        python filesort.py -s "*picture*.png" -o ./Pictures

 +   Minimal example, only -s provided.
-Creates a folder named `image` and all files that match name `image` are moved into it.
+Creates a folder named "filesort_`image`" and all files that match name `image` anywhere in the filename are moved into it.

-        python filesort.py -s image
+        python filesort.py -s "*image*"

 Note
 ----